GuillaumeBiton/Calculo/README.md

 So here I create a directive that handle a function on click or Touch event.

 The performance improvements on mobile device are huge.

+AngularJS allows filter on values.
+I use it to have a limitation on numbers.